ulegan/Ads1219/software/python/README.md

+### Prequisites
+Install smbus2.py, because ADS1219 uses repeated start conditions, that are not supported with smbus

+    pip3 install smbus2

 ### Constructor
 **ADS1219( port=1, address=0x40, rdyPin=0 )** constructor<br />
 * **port** is the I2C-port defaults to I2C1 on Pin3 (SDA) and Pin5 (SCL) on Raspberry Pi's